CS2103JAN2017-T16-B2/main/docs/DeveloperGuide.md

 8. Should allow user to exit the program with no data loss
 9. Should allow user to enter the program with previous data if the storage file is present and valid
 10. Should create sample data and data storage file when the data storage file is missing
-11. Should have basic security features in place
-12. Should be able to document the unhandled errors
+11. Should be able to document the unhandled errors
-13. Should come with the user guide and other documentations
+12. Should come with the user guide and other documentations
-14. Intent of the user should be extracted instead of forcing them to adhere to a specific order or keyword
+13. Intent of the user should be extracted instead of forcing them to adhere to a specific order or keyword
-15. Should run on Java 8 and above
-16. User should be notified if there is a task that overlaps another task
+14. User should be notified if there is a task that overlaps another task
-17. Commands should take less than 5 second to run
+15. Commands should take less than 5 second to run
-18. When pulling from google calendar, priority is given to google calendar if there is a conflict
-19. When pushing to google calendar, priority is given to the application if there is a conflict
-20. Persistent storage should be updated each time a command that modifies data is executed
+16. Persistent storage should be updated each time a command that modifies data is executed
-21. Translate relative dates into absolute dates
+17. Translate [relative dates](#relative-dates) into absolute dates

 ## Appendix D : Glossary